Toby70b/SteamGroupGameChecker/README.md

 - [x] Dockerize the components and provide some Kubernetes yaml files for deployments and services
 - [ ] Standardising and document the format of the errors returned from the API, for easier consuming
+- [ ] Logging to a file within the project, for easier debugging
+- [ ] Adding security features
 - [ ] More testing
 - [ ] Probably a lot of cleanup and refactoring